Missing girls found

 Missing teenaged girls Hayleigh Sciamonte and Moteshia Mothen have been found and are in good health.

-According to an RCIPS statement a short while ago, both girls were brought to the West Bay Police Station and are said to be in good health.
-Hayleigh Sciamonte, age 12, who was missing last month, but later found and Moteshia
+According to an RCIPS statement a short while ago, both girls were brought to the West Bay Police Station.
 Ms Sciamonte, age 12, who was missing last month, but was later found and Ms Mothen, age 14, were discovered missing from the home in which they are currently staying yesterday (9 August) just before 2 pm.

-Tune in to out 6pm newscast for more on this and other stories.
+Tune in to our 6pm newscast for more on this and other stories.

 Add Comment